Kansai Medical University: Hirakata Campus

 Hirakata (枚方) Campus is the main campus located in Hirakata, close to Hirakatashi Station, which includes the Faculty of Medicine, the Faculty of Nursing, and the university hospital.

 Makino Campus

 Makino (牧野) Campus is the second campus for the Faculty of Rehabilitation, located in Makino, Hirakata, close to Makino Station.

+Controversies

+In 2024 several NuVasive Japan sales representatives were photographed at the University’s Medical Center performing X-rays during spinal implant operations, acts that are illegal without accreditation.
+The company admitted 4 sales representatives operated X-ray machines across several hospitals in the Kanto and Kansai regions.

+In 2026 photos emerged of NuVasive Japan sales representatives again at Kansai Medical University’s Medical Center holding up patients' legs in a surgical ward.